-- 1. Support efforts to enact legislation, regulations, and guidance that ease the burden on Napa County under the Master Partner Agreement. - Oppose efforts to remove the designation of Berryessa Snow Mountain as a National Monument. - 3.
+- Support efforts to enact legislation, regulations, and guidance that ease the burden on Napa County under the Master Partner Agreement. as discussions about a managing partner agreement with the Bureau of Reclamation for management of the Lake Berryessa Recreational Area continue. - Oppose efforts to remove the designation of Berryessa Snow Mountain as a National Monument. - 2.3.
 Support efforts that expedite fire clean-up and related watershed management of federally managed areas around Lake Berryessa.